On a conjecture of Pappas and Rapoport: Preliminaries

-Let $\Lambda$ be a finite abelian group.
-In this section we will compare $\Lambda$-torsors over the v-sheaves associated to schemes with $\Lambda$-torsors over the corresponding schemes. \begin{Prop} Let $X$ be a flat normal scheme which is separated and of finite type over $\zp$, and let $f:Z_{\mathrm{rat}} \to X_{\qp}$ be a $\Lambda$-torsor.
-Suppose $\mathscr{Z}\to X^{\lozenge/}$ is an \'etale $\Lambda$-torsor whose generic fiber is $Z_\mathrm{rat}^\lozenge\to X_\qp^\lozenge$.
-Then the relative normalization $Z$ of $X$ in $Z_\mathrm{rat}\to X_\qp \to X$ is an \'etale $\Lambda$-torsor, and $Z^{\lozenge/}$ is isomorphic to $\mathscr{Z}$ over $X^{\lozenge/}$. \end{Prop} \begin{Rem} For $X$ as in the statement of Proposition \ref{Prop:FiniteEtaleCover}, we expect that any finite \'etale cover of $X_{\qp}$ which extends to a finite \'etale cover of $X^{\lozenge/}$ comes from a finite \'etale cover of $X$.
+\begin{Rem} For $X$ as in the statement of Proposition \ref{Prop:FiniteEtaleCover}, we expect that any finite \'etale cover of $X_{\qp}$ which extends to a finite \'etale cover of $X^{\diamondsuit/}$ comes from a finite \'etale cover of $X$.
 To prove this, it would suffice to prove an analogue of Lemma \ref{Lem:H1Henselianity} below for arbitrary finite \'etale covers.
-One would like to apply \cite[Theorem 4.27]{GleasonSpecialization} here, but we were unable to verify that if $\mathcal{F} \to X^{\lozenge/}$ is a finite \'etale cover, that then $\mathcal{F}$ must be a prekimberlite (in the sense of \cite[Definition 4.15]{GleasonSpecialization}). \end{Rem}
+One would like to apply \cite[Theorem 4.27]{GleasonSpecialization} here, but we were unable to verify that if $\mathcal{F} \to X^{\diamondsuit/}$ is a finite \'etale cover, that then $\mathcal{F}$ must be a prekimberlite (in the sense of \cite[Definition 4.15]{GleasonSpecialization}).
+To be precise, we were unable to prove that $\mathcal{F}$ is v-specializing in the sense of \cite[Definition 4.6]{GleasonSpecialization}. \end{Rem}